Age-Old Wisdom meets Modern Tools

 - Use a garden fork or tiller to loosen the soil in your garden to about 12 to 15 inches deep, then mix in a 2- to 4-inch layer of compost.

-- They are quick to establish and spread, though some species, like Achillea millefolium, are invasive, so be careful when choosing your plants.
+- They are quick to establish and spread, though some species, like Achillea millefolium, are extra-aggressive growers, so be careful when choosing your plants.
 Most kinds grow to be about 2 to 4 feet tall.

-- Coronation Gold, for its beautiful mustard-yellow flowers and silvery gray leaves
+- ‘Coronation Gold’, for its beautiful mustard-yellow flowers and silvery gray leaves.

-- Cerise Queen, to add some bright pink color to your garden
+- ‘Cerise Queen’, to add some bright pink color to your garden.